 The Jacobson Center, located in Seelye 307, offers a variety of services to help students develop skills in writing and effective learning.
 Jacobson Center staff make every effort to address the needs of students with learning disabilities.
 Writing counseling and peer subject tutoring are provided to all Smith students through the Jacobson Center.

-A staff of professional writing counselors is available to review student drafts, point out strengths and weaknesses, listen to new ideas, and make suggestions for improvement.
-In the evenings and on weekends, the same services are provided by student writing assistants stationed in the center and at other campus locations.
+A staff of professional writing instrctors is available to review student drafts, point out strengths and weaknesses, listen to new ideas, and make suggestions for improvement.
+In the evenings and on weekends, the same services are provided by peer writing tutors stationed in the center and at other campus locations.